coxhinkins

 Monitor Financial Health: To monitor important variables like cash flow, costs, and profit margins, use management accounts that are either monthly or quarterly.
 This makes it easier to see patterns early and make wise choices before issues develop.

-Set and Adjust Budgets: Compare budgets with actual performance.
+Set and Adjust Budgets: Compare budgets with actual financial performance.
 Variances may indicate areas that require strategic investment or cost-cutting, excessive spending, or poor performance.

 Improve Cash Flow Management: Forecasting future financial demands is made easier by cash flow reports in management accounts.
 Planning investments, loan repayments, and managing supplier/customer terms all depend on this.